YourFurryDeveloper/McTech-Ninja-Timing-System/README.md

 ____
 <br />
-A cool recreation of the ninja timing and leaderboard system I made just for fun in 2 days while at Worlds!
+A ninja timing system I had originally made in two days, but has evolved into a full-on timing system for small gyms!

 #### If you have any inquiries or need help, contact me at mctechdev@icloud.com.